wejhhv/webRTC/README.md

 # webRTC
-This repository include files for a webRTC application under development.
+This repository includes files for a webRTC application under development.